-- > Geographical areas.

-- > Spend.

-- > Potential environmental impact of a supplier's operations, products or services.
+- > Geographical areas. > Spend. - > Potential environmental impact of a supplier's operations, products or services.

 We updated our Supplier Code of Conduct on living wage, now explicitly stating that suppliers have to ensure that they pay according to national legal standards on minimum wage.
-Where no national legal standards exist, the remuneration > The output of our business model: Our value drivers shall be sufficient to meet basic needs (ILO C131 - Minimum Wage Fixing Convention).
+Where no national legal standards exist, the remuneration shall be sufficient to meet basic needs (ILO C131 - Minimum Wage Fixing Convention).
 We identified 53 critical suppliers in 2018.
 Critical suppliers are audited by independent external auditors.
 We aim to do this once every 2-4 years.
 In 2018, KPN worked together with Joint Audit Cooperation (JAC) to audit 42% of our critical Tier I, Tier II and Tier III suppliers.